Mad-Star-Studio/.github/profile/README.md

-Check here later - We're working on our 2D game engine, a fork of Maddy Thorson's Monocle, and will post it under the MIT License!
+Check here later - We're working on our 2D engine setup, a version of Maddy Thorson's Monocle (Used in Celeste and Towerfall), and will post it under the MIT License!

-Starlight will support Windows, Linux, MacOS, Android, and more.
+It will support Windows, Linux, MacOS, Android, and more.

 We plan to use this for commercial games in the future.

-(Here's hoping we can get it ready by Ludum Dare 53/54!)
+(Here's hoping we can get it ready by Ludum Dare 54!)

 Staff: